rebekahkitching/ACNH_Art_Checker/README.md

 What I would add:

-I'd like to change this to a drop-down list instead of the text input so it's easier for the user to find their piece.
+(completed 06/15/2022) I'd like to change this to a drop-down list instead of the text input so it's easier for the user to find their piece.